-Fall, Spring, Summer.
-1 to 3 credits.
-A student may earn a maximum of 3 credits in all enrollments for this course.
-R: Open only to master's students in Park, Recreation and Tourism Resources.
+891 Selected Topics Fall, Spring, Summer.
+1 to 4 credits.
+A student may earn a maximum of 8 credits in all enrollments for this course.
+R: Open only to graduate students in Packaging.
+Selected topics of interest to graduate packaging students.